Ear Popping in Pregnancy – Causes, Symptoms, and Treatments

 What Causes Ears Popping During Pregnancy?

-• Hormonal Changes: Increased estrogen and progesterone levels are seen during pregnancy.
+- Hormonal Changes: Increased estrogen and progesterone levels are seen during pregnancy.
 These hormones may affect your body’s immune system, making you more susceptible to sickness caused by bacteria and viruses than usual.
 Right now, it is not clear how hormones and viruses are linked in a precise manner.
+It is a widely held theory that fluctuations in sex hormone levels may impact the sensory nervous system, potentially affecting hearing thresholds in pregnant women (4).

-Signs and Symptoms of Ear Popping During Pregnancy
+Signs and Symptoms of Ear Popping While Pregnant

 An inner ear infection or damage may result in the following ears popping early pregnancy signs and symptoms:

-• Ringing in the Ears: The sound of the high-pitched ringing sound.
+- Ringing in the Ears: The sound of the high-pitched ringing.
 This is the tinnitus sound that is most frequently experienced.
-Loud noises exposures, loss of hearing, and some drugs are all possible reasons.
+Loud noise exposure, loss of hearing, and some drugs are all possible reasons.

-• Ear Infections: If you have an ear infection, it is caused by either a bacterial or viral infection that infects your middle ears (the parts of your ear that are immediately beyond the diaphragm).
+- Ear Infections: If you have an ear infection, it is caused by either a bacterial or viral infection that infects your middle ear (the part of your ear that is immediately beyond the eardrum).

 How to Manage and Treat Ear Popping During Pregnancy?

 You may also choose to supplement your ear-popping treatment with other options for managing the same.
-For safe ears popping when pregnant, these pointers need to be carefully considered:
+For safe ear popping when pregnant, these pointers need to be carefully considered:

-1. Depending on whether you have ear wax or water lodged in your ears, a simple cleaning with an earbud may be all that is required.
+- Depending on whether you have earwax or water lodged in your ears, a simple cleaning with an earbud may be all that is required.

 Treatment with home remedies may effectively alleviate ear-popping symptoms.
 For earaches, the following are some examples of home remedies to try:

-1. Ear Drops: These are made from ruby alcohol, and vinegar are available (do not take this cure if you have additional concerns with your ears, such as damage to the canal)
+- Ear Drops: These are made from ruby alcohol and vinegar and are available (do not take this cure if you have additional concerns with your ears, such as damage to the canal)

-4. Hydrogen Peroxide: Using hydrogen peroxide, is quite successful.
+- Hydrogen Peroxide: Using hydrogen peroxide is quite successful.
 Using a dropper, gently inject three per cent hydrogen peroxide into the infected ear.

 FAQs